okanefinance/okanefinance/_pages/privacypolicy.md

 <br>

 ## Information Collection and Use
 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Logging events for Google Analytics.
+In addition, the app may ask to access your Google drives data.
+This is for the sole purpose of being able to load data created from previous app uses.
+This data is not stored on Okane servers, nor is it sold for marketing purposes.

 The app does use third-party services that may collect information used to identify you.